Failure is Not An Option

 Instead, focus on what you want to accomplish, not what you don’t want.

-3. Know It Is a Done Deal hugely successful people know it is their inner-strength, confidence and guidance from the universe that leads them to greatness.
+Hugely successful people know it is their inner-strength, confidence and guidance from the universe that leads them to greatness.
 They understand when they are convinced they will be extremely successful, it becomes a reality.

 A key line in Apollo 13 was after Ed Harris asked the engineers for the best way to get the astronauts home he added, “And gentleman, failure is not an option.”

+And as history shows, against unimaginable odds Apollo 13 and the crew landed safely.
 The cool thing is you can have a constant reminder of these elements, i.e. the little boy on the subway platform.

 By constantly thinking outside the box and finding new ways to stand and test his legs, trying new solutions to his question of how best to walk, and his knowing it is a done deal, there is no doubt very soon he will be walking.

 And just as that little boy continues to step into his greatness, so will you when you use these three elements.
+After all, failure is not an option.

 Action Steps for the Week: